What Your Attorney Won't Tell You About the Money

 But one side gets a retirement account.
 The other gets home equity.
 Those two assets are not the same.

 - The house ties up your cash in an illiquid asset.
 You still have to pay the mortgage, property taxes, insurance, and maintenance.
-And if you need to sell, you’re at the mercy of the market.
+If you have to sell, you owe capital gains on anything above the $250,000 individual exclusion.
+That can be a tax bill in the tens of thousands that nobody mentioned at the negotiating table.

 Same number on paper.
 Completely different financial lives.